 Stage 1: Year 9 students

-Commencing in Year 9, 40 students are selected to participate in the camp during the July term holidays, where they will have the opportunity to:
+Commencing in Year 9 (though for this year the camp will be run between years 9 and 10 – Jan 2021), 40 students are selected to participate in the camp during the July term holidays, where they will have the opportunity to:

 - Learn about careers in Engineering and IT